Welcome to the Los Angeles Free Press!

 My relationship to the Peace Tower and with those who built it. by Michael Lawrence

-(Ed.’s note: This the unique perspective of Michael Lawrence, an artist who contributed to the Tower.
-As a voice of the time, Michael refers to the Artists’ Tower of Protest with its less formal name, one that gave the purpose of its protest.
-Most of the people named below are those who directly participated in that protest.)
+(Ed.’s note: This is ‘a unique perspective’ of Michael Lawrence, one of the artists who actually contributed art to the Tower.
+As a voice of the time, Michael refers to the Artists’ Tower of Protest by the name that promoted its purpose.)

 This was at a time when I was making collages from discarded objects.
 Among those I found were a pitted mirror framed in wood, about 20 inches tall and 15 inches wide, and a transparent Kelly Green piggy bank.
 Together, they seemed to reflect the senselessness of war in a subtle manner…discarded hope.
 I sprayed words on the pitted glass surface…Green Pig Can’t See Death Just Smoking… and handed the piece to a friend to deliver.